memorius/policy-auction/README-datastructures.txt

 users_by_name:
   This is an index for records in "users" by username.
   - Avoiding duplicate concurrent registration of usernames:
     - To create a user account, we first write to users_by_name, without setting user_id, and with the timestamp on the write transaction set to a DECREASING value, -now.
-This way later writes will never overwrite earlier ones.
-Then we read back and check that the registered_timestamp is the same as we just wrote.
+This way later writes will not overwrite earlier ones - mostly!
+    - Then we read back and check that the registered_timestamp is the same as we just wrote.
 If it is, we "won" the username and can set the user_id column.
 If it's not, someone else already has it.
+      (There are still some corner cases:
+        1. Two writes started at about the same time can interleave their reads and writes such that each client sees its own write win (even though the earliest-timestamped one REALLY wins).
+        2. Failed writes can eventually reappear when a node recovers.
+      It's not possible to make it bulletproof without a centralized locking service.
+For now, clients will treat failed writes as "someone else has the username", which protects against case 2; and in case 1, one of them will win, we'll end up with a stray entry in "users" with no "users_by_name" pointing to it, and only the winning user will be able to log in.
+This is obscure enough that I'm ignoring it for now; background processes can clean up the other one or log for manual attention.)

 policy_ranking_current["total-votes"]:
   Allows rapid retrieval of current sorted ranking (by total votes) for the front page.